iyadev/linux-asus-t100ta/README.md

 linux-asus-t100ta
 =================

 Getting Linux (Esp.
-Ubuntu) up and running well on the Asus Transformer T100
+Ubuntu) up and running well on the Asus Transformer T100 Mod for W4-820

 Look in the subfolders for various useful items.